 So, we know how pigs, cows, and chickens are treated on factory farms, is life for fish any different?

 Life on an Aquafarm

 Around 40 percent of all fish consumed annually, are raised on aquafarms which can either be land-based or ocean-based.
-Land-based farms raise thousands of fish in ponds, pools or even concrete tanks, where ocean-based aquafarms house fish in isolated cages either off-shore or in the open water.
+Land-based farms raise thousands of fish in ponds, pools, or even concrete tanks, whereas ocean-based aquafarms house fish in isolated cages either off-shore or in the open water.

-Land-based aquafarms do not get the added benefit that the open ocean offers in term of available sun-light, but rather all light is simulated by farmers.
-Light exposure speeds up the rate at which fish grow, so some fish are exposed to light 24-hours a day.
+Land-based aquafarms do not get the added benefit that the open ocean offers in terms of available sunlight, but rather all light is simulated by farmers.
+Light exposure speeds up the rate at which fish grow, so some fish are exposed to light 24 hours a day.
 While this might make fish grow faster, it also negatively impacts the fish’s immune system, making them more susceptible to disease.